kcudding/ecotheory.github.io/teach/unstructured_pop_models/unstructured-stochasticity.md

 ### References
 Lande, R., Engen, S. and Saether, B. (2003) *Stochastic Population Dynamics in Ecology and Conservation*, Oxford Series in Ecology and Evolution.

 Mills, L. S. (2007) *Conservation of Wildlife Populations: Demography, Genetics, and Management*, Wiley-Blackwell Publishing.

-Case, T. (2000) *An Illustrated Guide to Theoretical Ecology*, Oxford University Press Ahrestani, F., Hebblewhite, M. and Post, E. (2013) The importance of observation versus process error in analyses of global ungulate populations. *Sci Rep*, **3**:3125.
+Case, T. (2000) *An Illustrated Guide to Theoretical Ecology*, Oxford University Press.

+Ahrestani, F., Hebblewhite, M. and Post, E. (2013) The importance of observation versus process error in analyses of global ungulate populations. *Sci Rep*, **3**:3125.

 Beverton, R. and Holt, S. J. (1957) *On the Dynamics of Exploited Fish Populations*.
 Ministry of Agriculture, Fisheries and Food, London, UK.